Las Vegas. Sin City. The city of extreme excess and over-the-top everything.

 The rooms are quiet, large, and a comfortable home away from home.
-Upon entering our suite, we were greeted by an entryway of full-length mirrors (so as to check yo self before you wreck yo self when you head out on the town), and a stylish hallway bathroom with large shower.
+Upon entering our suite, we were greeted by an entryway of full-length mirrors.
+There was also a stylish hallway bathroom with large shower.

-The hallway opens up to a large common room with dining space, full kitchen, living room, and a little open office area.
+The hallway opens up to a large common room.
+Here we found the dining space, full kitchen, living room, and a little open office area.

 With 14 restaurants and bars located within The Cosmopolitan, you could choose to dine in the hotel for all of your meals if you wanted.
 One note: the Vesper Bar located next to the hotel lobby, while a stunningly designed bar and they serve delicious drinks, is the place we received the worst service I have ever received at any bar.